suggap

 The Way Home

 The Way Home is a 2002 film written and directed by Lee Jeong-hyang.
 It tells the heart-warming story about a grandmother and her city-born grandson who comes to live with her in a rural village.
-The film, which reminds the younger generation of the unconditional love and care that old people selflessly give, won South Korea's equivalent of the Oscars for best picture and screenplay.
-It was the second-highest grossing homegrown film in South Korea in 2002.
-It was released on DVD and VHS, with English subtitles, in 2003 by Paramount Classics.
+The film was named best picture at South Korea's 39th annual Grand Bell (Daejong) Awards and was the second-highest grossing homegrown film in South Korea in 2002.
+It was released on DVD and VHS in 2003 by Paramount Classics.

 Plot